What's Involved With A Bank Audit?

 • Financial transactions, including bank wires and automated clearing house (ACH) networks

-• Company financials and regulatory reports
+• Company financial reporting and regulatory reports

 • Whether a financial institution is correctly following its own policies and/or operating in compliance with internal controls, and legal and best-practice standards